Use this file to discover all available pages before exploring further.

 If your MCP server is already configured to use streamable HTTP, you may skip this step.

 Blaxel uses streamable HTTP as the transport layer for MCP servers deployed on its infrastructure.
 If your MCP server uses stdio (as in this example), you must adapt it to use streamable HTTP instead.
-The host name and port for the server to bind to are automatically injected by Blaxel during deployment, as BL_SERVER_HOST and BL_SERVER_PORT environment variables.
+The host name and port for the server to bind to are automatically injected by Blaxel during deployment, as HOST and PORT environment variables.

 Blaxel looks for a blaxel.toml file to configure the deployment of the MCP server on Blaxel.
-The only mandatory parameter is the type; other parameters are not mandatory but allow you to customize the deployment.Create a new blaxel.toml file with the following content:
+This file is not mandatory; if the file is not found or a required option is not set, you will be prompted for the information during deployment.Create a new blaxel.toml file with the following content:

 type = "function"[runtime]transport = "http-stream"